A cow lying in a pen

 Bovilis IBR Marker Live

-Minimising the impact of diseases like diarrhea and pneumonia can be challenging and this year was no exception.
-Weaning dairy calves, dealing with coccidiosis threats, pneumonia and clostridial vaccination; the calf ‘to do’ list can be comprehensive.
-What about IBR vaccination?
+Minimising the impact of diseases like diarrhea and pneumonia can be challenging.
+For example, weaning dairy calves, dealing with coccidiosis threats, pneumonia and clostridial vaccination; the calf ‘to do’ list can be comprehensive.
+So, what about IBR vaccination?

-Infection with IBR virus is widespread in the cattle population in Ireland, with evidence of exposure in over 70% of herds (both beef and dairy).
-It is capable of causing disease (both clinical and subclinical) resulting in huge economic losses at farm level through lack of production and treatment costs.
+Infection with IBR is widespread in the cattle population in Ireland, with evidence of exposure in over 70% of herds (both beef and dairy).
+As a result, it is capable of causing disease (both clinical and subclinical) resulting in huge economic losses at farm level through lack of production and treatment costs.

-The majority of infections are seen in cattle greater than six months of age, however all ages are at risk of IBR.
+The majority of infections are seen in cattle greater than six months of age, however, all ages are at risk of this virus.

 There are 3 components to controlling this endemic disease: